Prerequisite: Install the 2 CRM Addins.

 Adding Tentative Bookings

 Sometimes you may want to reserve a consultant for an appointment but are not able to confirm with the client immediately.
-In this case, you have the option to create a Tentative Booking which reserves the consultant for the period of the booking without assigning them to the client account.
-The purpose of Tentative Bookings is to reserve consultants and trigger a conversation between Account Managers if the consultant is required on confirmed client work over the same period.
+In this case, create a Tentative Booking which reserves the consultant for the period of the booking without assigning them to the client account.
+The purpose of a Tentative Booking is to reserve a consultant and trigger a conversation between Account Managers if the consultant is required on confirmed client work over the same period.

 To create a Tentative Booking: